capactio/website/docs/architecture/hub-graphql-api.md

 1. Navigate to a proper directory with GraphQL schema and examples.

-   For Public OCH examples, navigate to [`och-js/graphql/public`](https://github.com/capactio/capact/tree/main/och-js/graphql/public) directory.
+   For Public Hub examples, navigate to [`hub-js/graphql/public`](https://github.com/capactio/capact/tree/main/hub-js/graphql/public) directory.
-   For Local OCH examples, navigate to [`och-js/graphql/local`](https://github.com/capactio/capact/tree/main/och-js/graphql/local) directory.
+   For Local Hub examples, navigate to [`hub-js/graphql/local`](https://github.com/capactio/capact/tree/main/hub-js/graphql/local) directory.

 2. Copy and paste the `examples.graphql` file content to the GraphQL Playground IDE.
 3. Click on the "Query Variables" tab.